AI-Phil/KineticConstructs/README.md

     *   Hybrid search combining keywords and vectors using the `$hybrid` operator and the `findAndRerank` method.
     *   Advanced hybrid search with separate explicit semantic and lexical inputs within the `$hybrid` operator.
 *   Understand the concepts of vector embeddings and their role in semantic search.
+*   Use an Agentic Langflow flow and integrate it with a Node.js Chatbot

 This demonstrates how you can rapidly build and deploy sophisticated AI search features directly into your application using Astra DB.